Gold longs at 1685/80 target 1700/05 & resistance at 1716/19

 Gold – Silver

-Gold Spot bottomed exactly at our buying opportunity at 1685/80 – outlook turnspositive.
+Gold Spot bottomed exactly at our buying opportunity at 1685/80.
+We wrote: outlookturns positive.
 This could be the low for the 7 month bear trend for Gold.
-I am expectingsignificant gains in the weeks ahead.
+I amexpecting significant gains in the weeks ahead.

+Longs at 1685/80 were the perfect trade.
+We bottomed exactly here & shot higher toresistance at 1716/19.
+We topped exactly here as predicted.

 Daily analysis